 Project Manager: Jeff Filmer

-Pack out crews began working along water mitigation technicians due to the amount of content affected from the loss.
+Pack out crews began working along with water mitigation technicians due to the amount of content affected by the loss.
 All content was processed, inventoried, and packed out to be transferred to our facility while the dry out continued.
-Once content was packed out, water mitigation continued upstairs, all carpets were lifted and addressed using specific drying techniques to salvage those rooms.
+Once the content was packed out, water mitigation continued upstairs, all carpets were lifted and addressed using specific drying techniques to salvage those rooms.
 Dehumidifiers, air movers, and drying plates were placed on tile and hardwoods upstairs.
 A containment was set in the garage below the source of the loss along with air scrubbers to help ensure proper air quality during the remediation process.
-Technicians successfully removed the affected material and remediated all affected material in the lower level.
+Technicians successfully removed the affected material and remediated all affected material at the lower level.
 Upon completion of the remediation, drying equipment was set below and technicians were able to utilize a “sandwich” drying process to speed up dry out of the subfloor separating the garage and affected rooms above.

 All salvageable items were transported to headquarters to be cleaned, dried, and placed in storage for the remainder of repairs.
-Some memorabilia required the use of subcontractors to address, such as fine textiles, antique furniture, and high end electronics.
+Some memorabilia required the use of subcontractors to address, such as fine textiles, antique furniture, and high-end electronics.
 Remaining non-salvageable items were inventoried and processed with the customer prior to disposal in order to assist with the claim process.
 The contractor was contacted following the completion of water mitigation, remediation, and pack out to begin the repair process.
 Once construction was complete, all items were transferred back to the customer.
-Technicians were able to successfully complete all processes mentioned above while allowing the customer to live in the home.
+Technicians were able to successfully complete all the processes mentioned above while allowing the customer to live in the home.
 This would not have been possible if it was not for the ability of crews to communicate and work with the customer throughout the process.

 Project Manager: Courtney Reese

 An electrical fire on the front porch caused fire and smoke damage to the whole 3800 square foot home.
 All contents in the home needed to be evaluated for smoke and fire damage.
-The home included a rec room with full size arcade games, an entire room with NASCAR memorabilia that required extreme care with cleaning and inventorying, a weight room with several large pieces of equipment, and a full built in bar needing to be disassembled.
+The home included a rec room with full-size arcade games, an entire room with NASCAR memorabilia that required extreme care with cleaning and inventorying, a weight room with several large pieces of equipment, and a full built-in bar needing to be disassembled.

-We coordinated the move out with various subcontractors on site, including Golden West Games to handle the arcade games and pool table, World Wide Moving to dismantle the custom bar and bed frames, a specialty gym equipment company that could dismantle the work out equipment and reassemble once complete, a furniture refinisher for several wooden furniture pieces, and a textile company was contracted to handle soft goods throughout the home.
+We coordinated the move out with various subcontractors on-site, including Golden West Games to handle the arcade games and pool table, World Wide Moving to dismantle the custom bar and bed frames, a specialty gym equipment company that could dismantle the work out equipment and reassemble once complete, a furniture refinisher for several wooden furniture pieces, and a textile company was contracted to handle soft goods throughout the home.

 We evaluated and inventoried all content for salvageability.
 All salvageable content was brought back to our facility to be cleaned and stored until repairs were completed, roughly 15 months.